jjardel-infosec/grep-backURLs/README.md

 ### 📞 Contact

- 📧 Email: pookielinuxuser@tutamail.com
+ 📧 Email: jose@jardel.tec.br

+ ### Update
+* Add creation of subfolders within the main folder, to separate domains that you are looking for bounty.

 ### 📄 License

 Licensed under **MIT**

-🕒 Last Updated: January 18, 2025
+🕒 Last Updated: February 23, 2025